 1. Evaluate your space.

-- First killing the grass, then tilling the space.
+- Kill the existing grass, then till the space.
 Never till living weeds; you’ll be picking weeds out of your garden for decades.

 No matter which kind of garden you want, Spotts Garden Service can help you make it.
 Contact us for a free estimate.